neonfuze/neonfuze.github.io/README.md

 **Taken Down** (Last updated: 09/27/2024)

-Welcome to my portfolio website, accessible at [www.nicolasdetroia.com](nicolasdetroia.github.io/index.html).
+Welcome to my portfolio website, accessible at [nicolasdetroia.github.io/index.html](nicolasdetroia.github.io/index.html).
 This project showcases my work and skills in web development, utilizing various technologies and protocols.

 ## Development Timeline

-- **September 6, 2024**: Domain [https://nicolasdetroia.com](https://nicolasdetroia.com) is up.
-Currently figuring out how to fix a failing redirect error page on Netlify with a `_redirects` folder.
+- **September 6, 2024**: Currently figuring out how to fix a failing redirect error page on Netlify with a `_redirects` folder.
 More information will be added to the website shortly.

 - **September 27, 2024**: Site temporarily down for transfer to a new, simpler platform.
 Back soon.